transformerlab/transformerlab-docs/blog/2025-03-24-multi-gpu-training/multi_gpu_training.md

 ### For Llama SFT Trainer

-1. Install the plugin named "Llama SFT Trainer -- Huggingface TRL (Multi GPU Support)"
+1. Install the plugin named "Llama SFT Trainer -- Hugging Face TRL (Multi GPU Support)"
 2. Navigate to the Train Tab
 3. Click the `+ New` button
 4. Select the Llama Trainer Multi GPU plugin from the list